What is a vein doctor called? What type of doctor treats Varicose Veins and Spider Veins?

 What Is a Vein Doctor Called?

-The technical vein doctor name is phlebologist.
+Again, the technical term that a vein doctor is called is a phlebologist.
 These physicians specialize in diseases of the veins, and they come from a variety of backgrounds.
 However, to truly offer the highest quality of care for vein-related issues, phlebologists must have ultrasound experience and board certification with experience in vein disease.

 Can Other Types of Doctors Treat Vein Disease?